casamia918/loopback-sandbox/README.md

 **Model definition**

-user: opened with public api, has many contact contact : private model, can only access by users.
+- user: opened with public api, has many contact
+- contact : private model, can only access by users related method (Verb /users/1/contact/{fk}).
 Have 3 properties and 2 of them are protected property
 ```
+[contact.json]
 "properties": {
     "name": {
       "type": "string"